Information for Authors

 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
 Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted $2045 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other application charges (such as overlength page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.

 After a manuscript has been accepted for publication, the author’s company or institution will be requested to pay a charge of $110 per printed page to cover part of the cost of publication.
 Page charges for this TRANSACTIONS, like those for journals of other professional societies, are not obligatory, nor is their payment a prerequisite for publication.
-The author will receive 100 free reprints without covers if the voluntary page charge is honored.
 Detailed instructions accompany the proofs.

 Mandatory Overlength Page Charges: If the voluntary page charge is not honored, the IEEE will impose a mandatory overlength page charge of $200 per page for each page in excess of10 pages for full papers, six pages for short papers, and four pages for letters.
 Detailed instructions on payment of these charges will accompany the page proof.